BIG-MAP/PRISMA/Readme.md

 ![Logo](./docs/figures/logo.png)
 # PRISMA App

 PRISMA is a Jupyter-based app for high-throughput analysis of spectra.
 The app addresses the need of researchers working in spectroscopy to analyze large numbers of spectra quickly, simply and reproducibly - whether they are code-savvy or not.
 PRISMA consists of both Python-based code for analysis of spectra and a user-friendly Graphical User Interface (GUI) built with the ipywidgets module.

+# Cite
+TBD

 # License
+PRISMA is distributed under an Open Source **BSD 3-Clause 'New' or 'Revised' License**.
+This License is similar to the BSD 2-Clause License, but with a 3rd clause that prohibits others from using the name of the project or its contributors to promote derived products without written consent.
+In short:
+### Permissions
+* Commercial use
+* Modification
+* Distribution
+* Private use
+ ### Limitations
+* Liability
+* Warranty
+ ### Conditions
-* Which License to use?
+* License and copyright notice
-    * My dependencies: python, numpy, scipy, bqplot, jupyter lab, ipywidgets, voila

-# Cite
+See [here](https://choosealicense.com/licenses/bsd-3-clause/) for more information about this license.

 # Installation
 ## Click-and-play installation